2024 Telluride Baseball Camp

 Ryan brings over 20 years of High School baseball coaching experience to the Telluride Baseball Festival.
-His coaching career includes stops at Salpointe Catholic, Brophy Prep, Saguaro HS, North Canyon HS, and Coronado High School .
+His coaching career includes stops at Salpointe Catholic, Brophy Prep, Saguaro HS, North Canyon HS, Coronado High School, and Desert Mountain High School .
 Ryan has been named Arizona Region Coach of the year 4 times, 2 times Section Coach of the year, and AZ Coach of the year twice.
 His 2011 team holds the All Time Arizona Record for wins in a season at 34.
 He has two Arizona State Championship Titles and has had teams ranked in the top 10 nationally. .
 He has been instrumental in sending over 100 players on to college or professional baseball during his High School coaching career.

 is a member of the Arizona High School Baseball Hall of Fame: He was Apollo baseball for parts of three decades.
 He led the Hawks to the 1990 state championship when Paul Lo Duca led the team on the field.
 Now the head coach at Cactus High School.
 Ray Alonzo is one of the best high school baseball coaches in the country 1993-1994 Coach Alonzo was the Head Coach for Phoenix College.
 During his career, Coach Alonzo won the 1994 Sr. National Championship in New York against such great players as Kevin Long (hitting coach for the NY Yankees); was inducted in the Babe Ruth Baseball Hall of Fame (1994) and inducted into the AZ High School Baseball Coaches Hall of Fame (2009).
 Although he doesn't like to keep track, Coach Alonzo estimates he has over 300 career wins.
 Coach Alonzo returns for his second year as the Head Coach of Cactus Baseball.

 Pete had a 15 year professional career.
 He was drafted in the 9th round by the Texas Rangers in 1993.
-He also played internationally in Mexico, Taiwan, Italy, and the Dominican Republic Pete currently is the Head coach at North Canyon High School and is a director of the CC Bombers
+He also played internationally in Mexico, Taiwan, Italy, and the Dominican Republic Pete currently is the Pitching Coach at Pinnacle High School and is a director of the CC Bombers

 Head Coach Salpointe High School